evidentlyai/evidently/docs/book/recipes/README.md

 # Recipes

 These example notebooks and tutorials answer specific “how-to” questions.
-They help you solve specific tasks or adapt Evidently to your needs.
+They help solve specific tasks or adapt Evidently to your needs.

 Recipe | Guide | Jupyter notebook | Colab notebook | Data source
 --- | --- | --- | --- | ---